 Whenever an absence of the project director is expected to exceed a continuous period of one month, the plans for the conduct of the project director's duties during such absence must be approved in advance by the Institute.
 This information must be provided in a letter signed by an authorized representative of the grantee/ subgrantee at least 30 days before the departure of the project director, or as soon as it is known that the project director will be absent.
 The grant may be terminated if arrangements are not approved in advance by the Institute.

 If the project director relinquishes or expects to relinquish active direction of the project, the Institute must be notified immediately.
 In such cases, if the grantee/subgrantee wishes to terminate the project, the Institute will forward procedural instructions upon notification of such intent.
 If the grantee wishes to continue the project under the direction of another individual, a statement of the candidate's qualifications should be sent to the Institute for review and approval.
 The grant may be terminated if the qualifications of the proposed individual are not approved in advance by the Institute.

 H. Transferring or Contracting Out of Grant-Supported Activities

 No principal activity of a grant-supported project may be transferred or contracted out to another organization without specific prior approval by the Institute.
 All such arrangements must be formalized in a contract or other written agreement between the parties involved.
-Copies of the proposed contract or agreement must be submitted for prior approval of the Institute at the earliest possible time.
+Copies of the proposed contract or agreement must be submitted for prior Start Printed Page 57400approval of the Institute at the earliest possible time.
 The contract or agreement must state, at a minimum, the activities to be performed, the time schedule, the policies and procedures to be followed, the dollar limitation of the agreement, and the cost principles to be followed in determining what costs, both direct and indirect, will be allowed.
 The contract or other written agreement must not affect the grantee's overall responsibility for the direction of the project and accountability to the Institute.